AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/MetaInformation/_ctor_1.md

 MetaInformation Constructor (SourceDocumentInformationType)
 ===========================================================
-AutomationML 2.1 APIInitializes a new instance of the [MetaInformation][1] class using the information provided from the specified SourceDocumentInformation
+Initializes a new instance of the [MetaInformation][1] class using the information provided from the specified SourceDocumentInformation

   **Namespace:**  [Aml.Engine.AmlObjects][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)